bitcoin/bitcoin/doc/guide-startmany.md

 Make note of the hash (which is your collaterla_output) and index.

-### Enter your MasterNode details into your masternode.conf file
+### Enter your ThroNe details into your masternode.conf file
 [From the dash github repo](https://github.com/darkcoin/darkcoin/blob/master/doc/masternode_conf.md)

 The new masternode.conf format consists of a space seperated text file.
 Each line consisting of an alias, IP address followed by port, masternode private key, collateral output transaction id and collateral output index, donation address and donation percentage (the latter two are optional and should be in format "address:percentage").